vagabondHustler/subsearch/README.md

 Requires windows 10/11, probably works on 8.

-- Download the windows installer "Subsearch-x.x.x-win64.msi" from [here](https://github.com/vagabondHustler/subsearch/releases).
+- Download the windows installer from the [Subsearch releases page](https://github.com/vagabondHustler/subsearch/releases).
 - Run the installer.
 - If you receive a PUA message, click "More info" → "Run anyway".
 - Run Subsearch at least once for all the context menu options to appear